-Samantha Aigner-Treworgy was appointed Commissioner of the Massachusetts Department of Early Education and Care effective August 2019.
+Samantha Aigner-Treworgy was sworn in as Commissioner of the Massachusetts Department of Early Education and Care in August 2019.

-Commissioner Aigner-Treworgy was born and raised in Massachusetts, and graduated from Smith College in Northampton, Massachusetts, with a Bachelor of Arts in Child Development and Sociology, and received a Master’s in Public Policy and a Master’s in Social Work from the University of Chicago's dual degree program at the Harris School of Public Policy and School of Social Administration, where her studies concentrated on education and families.
+Commissioner Aigner-Treworgy was born and raised in Massachusetts, and graduated from Smith College in Northampton with a Bachelor of Arts in Child Development and Sociology.
+Commissioner Aigner-Treworgy received a Master of Public Policy and a Master of Social Work from the University of Chicago, where her studies concentrated on education and families.

-Commissioner Aigner-Treworgy is a Boston resident and in her free time enjoys running along any body of water, spoiling her nieces and nephews, and baking elaborate cakes for special birthday celebrations.
+Commissioner Aigner-Treworgy is a Boston resident and in her free time she enjoys running along any body of water, spoiling her nieces and nephews, and baking elaborate cakes for special birthday celebrations.